Vaisakh

-This month coincides with April and May in the Gregorian calendar and to Vaisakha in the Hindu calendar and the Indian national calendar; it comprises the time of crop-harvesting in the Punjab region.
+This month coincides with April and May in the Gregorian calendar, Boishakh in the Bengali calendar, and Vaisakha in the Hindu calendar and the Indian national calendar; it comprises the time of crop-harvesting in the Punjab region.

-Vaisakhi is the most important festival in the Sikh calendar, taking place on the first lunar month of Vaisakh, which falls on 14 April each year.
+Vaisakhi is the most important festival in the Sikh calendar, taking place on the first day of Vaisakh, which falls on 14 April each year.
 On this day, the Khalsa was created and much celebration takes place in the form of Samagams, Nagar Kirtan, Gatka exhibitions, Akand Paths and so on.
-Chet is the first month of the Nanakshahi calendar, however the Punjabi peasantry celebrate their new year on Vaisakh 1 on April 14th as it is when their harvest is due.
+Chet is the first month of the Nanakshahi calendar, however the Punjabi peasantry celebrate their new year on 1 Vaisakh (14 April) as it is when their harvest is due.
+The Nanakshahi solar calendar used by Sikhs observes 14 April as 1 Vaisakh, while the traditional Punjabi lunisolar calendar used primarily by Hindus and farmers observes all months based on the lunar cycle, thus the first day of Vaisakh is the day after the Chet full moon in the lunar calendar.
+In the traditional Punjabi lunisolar calendar, the festival of Vaisakhi may fall in either Chet or Vaisakh.

-On the 16th of this month, Guru Angad and Guru Har Krishan took leave for their higher abode and passed the Guruship to Guru Amar Das and Guru Tegh Bahadur respectively.
-Moreover, on the 18th, the Sikhs celebrate the birthday of Guru Angad Dev (the second Sikh Guru) and Guru Tegh Bahadur (the ninth Sikh Guru).